 Most Allstate Motor Club membership plans are available to the general public, not just Allstate policyholders.

 - Roadside Advantage Plan.
-Roadside Advantage plan ($7 per month or $79 for the first year) includes up to $100 in complimentary roadside assistance services (lockouts, gas delivery, jump-starts, and towing) for up to three incidents per year, plus $500 in arrest bond coverage, $750 in trip interruption coverage, and exclusive discounts with travel partners.
+Roadside Advantage plan ($89 for the first year, then $105 for each year after) includes up to $100 in complimentary roadside assistance services (lockouts, gas delivery, jump-starts, and towing) for up to three incidents per year, plus $500 in arrest bond coverage, $750 in trip interruption coverage, and exclusive discounts with travel partners.
 Roadside Advantage’s driver benefits are roughly equivalent to AAA Classic.

 - Roadside Elite Plan.
-The Roadside Elite plan ($12 per month or $149 for the first year) includes up to $250 in complimentary roadside assistance for up to five incidents per year, unlimited towing, complimentary RV coverage, $1,500 in trip interruption coverage, and free Carfax reports.
+The Roadside Elite plan ($165 for the first year, then $179 for each year after) includes up to $250 in complimentary roadside assistance for up to five incidents per year, unlimited towing, complimentary RV coverage, $1,500 in trip interruption coverage, and free Carfax reports.
 Roadside Elite’s driver benefits are roughly equivalent to AAA Plus membership.

 - Pay-Per-Use.
 Pay-per-use (formerly known as Good Hands Rescue) is available to everyone, including non-Allstate policyholders.
 This pay-as-you-go scheme charges fees for basic roadside assistance and towing services based on what local providers are willing to charge (generally at or below prevailing rates in an area), including lockouts, gas delivery, jump-starts, tire changes, and towing.
 AAA doesn’t have a pay-per-use model.